 Welcome to the Booze Cruzer Blog

 As I was getting started as the Booze Cruzer I told my family and friends that, after retiring from career number four, I needed something to keep me busy and keep my mind sharp.
 My wife just wanted something to keep me out of the bars at night.
 We settled on this, my newest career.
-Being the Booze Cruzer combines some of the activities that I enjoy – learning, teaching, and distilled spirits, wine and beer – along with one that my wife enjoys; travel.
+Being the Booze Cruzer combines some of the activities that I enjoy – learning, teaching, and distilled spirits, wine, and beer – along with we both enjoy; travel.

-We both love to explore the world aboard a cruise ship, and, as of May 2018, have logged over 230 days at sea, visiting over two dozen countries from Australia to Norway … so far.
+We both love to explore the world aboard a cruise ship and, as of Oct 2019, have logged over 260 days at sea, visiting over two dozen countries from Australia to Norway … so far.
 Now that I don’t have a “real” job, she hopes we’ll soon be racking up many, many more days at sea and in fascinating ports around the world.